seojacky/helper-lite-for-pagespeed/readme.txt

 == 2.5.4 ==
 * Plugin works only with GET requests due to Gutenberg's issues
-* It's possible now to select attributes value or turn of attribute at all
+* It's possible now to select attributes value or turn off attribute at all
 * Added "Settings" and "Author" links on plugins page

 = 2.5.3 =